Shopify Homepage: How to Show Off Your Products to Excite Shoppers

 Adding multiple product collections to your homepage

-If you have more products than the limit allows for (like the 25 for Debut), then the above process wouldn’t really work.
+If you have more products than the limit allows for (like the 25 for Debut and Dawn), then the above process wouldn’t really work to show all your lovely products.

-If it was the matter of a few extra products, you could switch to another theme that allows for more products per featured collection—like Brooklyn, for instance.
-If that theme works for you and you’ve got fewer than 50 products, just refer to the above and you are set.
+If it was the matter of a few extra products, you could switch to another theme that allows for more products per featured collection.
+But you likely chose your theme for a reason, so let’s make it work.

 The solution is rather simple—multiple featured collections on your homepage.

-So, if you were using the Debut theme, you could use three collections to feature up to 75 products.
+So, if you were using the Dawn theme, you could use three collections to feature up to 75 products.

 Let’s see how.